nikkNizz/Drawish/README.md

 ##### Selection and keyboard
 You can create a selection by entering the coordinates from the keyboard from the "Sizes->Sizes->[Create selection]" menu.
 To move the selection finely with the keyboard use the A (left), Q or W (up), S (right), Z or X (down) keys.

+##### Pixel to active color in selection
+From the "Options->Pixel to active color in selection" menu (or Alt+P), you can transfer the underlying colors to the active color in a selection.
+All other pixels, however, take the active color.
+Move the selection to see the effect.[video](https://drive.google.com/file/d/1RS6zaNYSlz-nN6y-vWRE4eQo2P-ZjpjZ/view?usp=sharing)

 ##### Keep selection aspect ratio
 Check "Options -> Keep selection aspect ratio" to preserve the aspect ratio of the selection when dragging edges.